Frequently Asked Questions on Canadian Citizenship Test

 This varies from person to person.
 Some people need a few days while some

 take a few weeks.
-The rule of thumb is: start early, do not wait till the last
+The rule of thumb is to start early.
+Do not wait till the last

 9. How can I prepare for the test?